mptooling/pr-bot/README.md

 This project is a PHP application that handles GitHub webhooks and sends notifications to Slack.

+## Features
+- Listen to GitHub webhooks.
+- Posts message to slack chanel when PR is created.
+- Updates previous message when PR is closed or merged and adds a reaction to increase visibility.

 ## Requirements

 - PHP ^8.4